t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 };
 ```

 You'll immediately notice how good the autocompletion and typesafety is.
-As soon as you write `trpc.` your routers will show up in autocomplete, when you select a router, its procedures will show up as well.
+As soon as you write `trpc`.
+Your routers will show up in autocomplete, when you select a router, its procedures will show up as well.
 You'll also get a TypeScript error if your input doesn't match the validator that you defined on the backend.

 ## Comparison to a Next.js API endpoint